engtuncay/engtuncay.github.io/svelte/svelte-01-core.md

 ```

+🍋 Second Way : Trigger Array

-You could also write this more concisely using the ES6 spread syntax:
+You could also write this more concisely using `the ES6 spread` syntax:

 ```js
 function addNumber() {